CollinMendia/human-py/CONTRIBUTING.md

       # Adds x and y.
       return x + y
   ```
-## <a name="py-style-naming"></a>Naming
+## <a name="py-style-naming"></a>Naming Scheme
 - All class names should be in upper CamelCase.
 If the name contains an abbreviation uppercase it.
   - `class SomeClassName():`
 - Function names should use regular camelCase.
 Once again, if there is an abbrevation make it uppercase.
   - `def addFunction(x: int, y: int):`
 - All constants, such as tuples, should be fully uppercased.
 With constants that have more than one word in them, use an underscore to separate them.
+Same with Enum variables.
   - `PI = 3.14159`
   - `ACE_OF_SPADES = (1, 'spades')`

 - All variables should be lowercase with underscores separating the individual words in the name.
   - `this_variable_name = 'abc123'`
 - Class self variables should be named `self`.